wwkenwong/CTF-Writeup/web/UIUCTF/Bot_Protection_IV/readme.md

 ![alt text](ensemble_learning.jpg)

 The idea of Ensemble Learning is very simple.
-Assume we trained multiple classifer for the same classification problem, we create a classification base on multiple classifier to our input.
+Assume we trained multiple classifier for the same classification problem, we create a classification base on multiple classifier to our input.
 We apply a similar concept here, but we hope any one of them could solve the captcha even the previous model fails to do.
 Originally, we think of bruteforce the top 2 decision of each char, but turns out it requires 32 query , which we may run out of time ...

 To train up different models, I tried to play with the different parameters like batch size, size of evaluation set and different training set,etc.